-- Intimidating, offensive or insulting behaviour means using threatening behaviour or offensive language to scare someone.
+- Intimidating, offensive or insulting behaviour means using threatening behavior or offensive language to scare someone.

-- Intentional harassment contains behaviour, written signs, words or any other representations and the maximum punishment is six months detention.
+- Intentional harassment contains behavior, written signs, words or any other representations and the maximum punishment is six months detention.

 - Affray implicates the activities of persons causing a theoretical individual at the scene (who doesn’t need to actually be there) to be scared by the manners of the people using or intimidating violence.

 - Violent disorder applies when more than three individuals acting with common purposes use or intimidate other people with violence and harassment.

 - The riot from the “Public Order Act” regards the behavior of more than 12 individuals with a common purpose that uses violence in public spaces.

 If you are suspected in any case above or you need legal representation, our criminal lawyer in UK will offer proper guidance and legal support in front of the authorities.
 Also, we have prepared a video with information about the public order offences and about how our criminal lawyers in UK can help:

 What can a legal team do in cases of public order offences in the UK?